YigitDemirag/NN-warmup/README.md

 # Warmup for Neural Networks
 **Status:** Active (under active development, breaking changes may occur)

-This is my personal minimalistic neural network repository written in [PyTorch](https://pytorch.org/).
+This is my personal neural network repository written in [PyTorch](https://pytorch.org/).
 Currently nothing fancy, nothing complex.
 Reinforcement learning side of this repo will be more active in the future.

 # DL - Deep Learning
 Following architectures are implemented in [DL](https://github.com/YigitDemirag/NN-warmup/tree/master/DL) package: